zhangyihome/code-push-cli/sdk/README.md

     var CodePush = require("code-push");
     ```

-4. Create an instance of the `CodePush` class, passing it the access key you created or retreived in step #1:
+4. Create an instance of the `CodePush` class, passing it the access key you created or retrieved in step #1:

     ```javascript
     var codePush = new CodePush("YOUR_ACCESS_KEY");